BharatSahAIyak/k8s/docs/developer.md

     2. Navigate to the environment (e.g., `bhasai-dev`) for which you want to update the environment variable

-    3. Naviagte to the folder of the service for which you want to the update the environment variable
+    3. Naviagte to the folder of the service and update the environment variables

+    4. Restart the service in ArgoCD to apply the environment variable changes

     Note:
     1. Request for the access of the environment from DevOps Team if you see permission errors